Campus Master Plan

 Integrating and unifying the campus.
 Punahou School has developed a master plan that contemplates the 76-acre campus in its entirety and takes an integrated approach to the evolution of our built and open spaces.
 The Campus Master Plan was endorsed by the Board of Trustees in 2013 and is guided by key principles such as the reaffirmation of Ka Punahou as the School’s geographical, historic and spiritual center; increasing open and green spaces; making a large school feel intimate and nurturing; and reinforcing the arts as a core element in the learning journey of each child.

 Phase 1 encompasses the redevelopment of the grades 2 – 5 neighborhood following the successful experience of Case Middle School and Omidyar K – 1 Neighborhood, where programs have inspired facility design that is flexible and student-centered.
-The architectural firm Design Partners Incorporated has been selected to work with the School on this project over the coming years.
+The architectural firm Design Partners Incorporated has been selected to work with the School on this project.

 Realignment of Piper’s Pali

 The realignment of Piper’s Pali toward the Diamond Head edge of campus created additional space for the future grades 2 – 5 facilities.
-Road construction work began in late July of 2014 and completion in spring of 2015.
+Road construction work began in late July of 2014 and was completed in spring of 2015.

 Remaining Construction of Grades 2 – 5 Neighborhood

-Following Phase 1A, construction will begin in the remaining 3 studios (12 classrooms), the K – 8 Learning Commons and the visual and performing arts building.
-It is anticipated that Phase 1B will be completed and ready for use in the 2019 – 2020 school year.
+Following completion of the first four studios, construction began on the remaining 3 studios (12 classrooms), the K – 8 Learning Commons and the visual and performing arts building.
+It is anticipated that construction will be completed and ready for use in the 2019 – 2020 school year.

 Beyond Phase 1